 Being consistent is important for many reasons, but one of the benefits is that they allow for flexibility in your life.
-Because you’ve been so consistent in general, you can afford to pick your battles or be as flexible as you see fit.
+Because you’ve been so consistent in general, you can afford to pick your battles or be flexible as you see fit.

-In other words, it’s not necessary to fight over everything, especially when it’s crossing into potentially hurting either you or your toddler.
+In other words, it’s not necessary to fight over everything, especially when it’s crossing into hurting either you or your toddler.
 Remind yourself that your ultimate goal is to raise future adults, not fight about whether he needs to eat his pasta primavera before he gets to play.

 2. Put yourself in timeout

 I’m not a fan of timeouts for many reasons, but if there’s anyone who can benefit from them, it’s us.

 In an ideal world, we’d stay right alongside our toddlers, tantrums and all, while remaining calm and collected.
 But we’re all bound to lose our tempers, to the point where any other option is better than getting angry.